Know the Laws: Louisiana

 A felony under federal law is a crime that is punishable by a prison sentence of more than one year.* Under LA state law, a felony is any offense that can be punished by death or imprisonment at hard labor.**

 * 18 USC § 3559

 No. Law enforcement officers and other government officials who have been convicted of a domestic violence misdemeanor or felony cannot have or buy guns for any purpose, including their official duties, according to federal law. *

-Domestic violence misdemeanor and Felony records are open to the public, but they are not always easy to access.
-If you know the exact courthouse where your abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.
+Domestic violence misdemeanor and felony records are open to the public but they are not always easy to access.
+If you know the exact courthouse where the abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.

 A local domestic violence organization in your area may also be able to answer your questions and assist you in talking to the necessary law enforcement officials.
 You will find contact information for organizations in your area on our LA State and Local Programs page under the Where to Find Help tab at the top of this page.

-Note: Generally, your abuser does not have to have knowledge of the law in order to be arrested for violating the law.
-If your abuser has a gun or buys a gun in violation of the law, your abuser can be arrested, whether or not your abuser knows he/she was in violation of the law.*
+Note: Generally, the abuser does not have to have knowledge of the law in order to be arrested for violating the law.
+If someone has a gun or buys a gun in violation of the law, s/he can be arrested, whether or not s/he knows s/he was in violation of the law.*

 * United States v.
 Lippman, 369 F. 3d 1039; United States v.
 Henson, 55 F. Supp.
 2d 528